Teatro Mapuche El Katango

 Lorena Cañuqueo, Miriam Álvarez, Ana Vivaldi

-The Mapuche Theatre Group "El Katango" emerged in 2002, in the Patagonian city of Bariloche, as part of a trajectory of activism that aimed to question stereotypes about indigenous people produced by the state and the Mapuche movement itself.
-Katango is the name of a traditional ox- or horse-pulled cart commonly used by Mapuche families in rural areas to get around.
+The Mapuche Theatre Group "El Katango" emerged in 2002, in the Patagonian city of Bariloche, as part of a trajectory of activism that aimed to question stereotypes about Indigenous people produced by the state and the Mapuche movement itself.
+Katango is the name of a traditional ox- or horse-drawn cart commonly used by Mapuche families in rural areas to get around.

 El Katango presenting the play Pewma in a rural community.